vikasing/news-stopwords/README.md

 Libs Sanford CoreNLP and OpenNLP were used to split the docs in sentences, NER and POS tagging

-## Note
+## Notes
-The dataset is not manually processed, so you might see some unusual terms such as some common emails, news site names, editor/author names etc. These can be easily filtered by keeping the words with higher ***frequency/presence*** ratio.
+1. The dataset is not manually processed, so you might see some unusual terms such as some common emails, news site names, editor/author names etc. These can be easily filtered by keeping the words with higher ***frequency/presence*** ratio.

+2. The dataset includes all type of frequent terms like proper nouns, places, orgs etc. One can filter these using the *type* column.